Bannerman's turaco: Distribution

 Bannerman's turaco is endemic to forested mountains in Cameroon.
 Its main population is in the Bamenda Highlands in western Cameroon, with some birds being present in the Massif du Mbam.
 It has also been recorded from forested remnants in the Bamenda Highlands in the Western High Plateau.
 It inhabits montane forest, either primary forests or secondary forests where plenty of tall trees are allowed to remain, supplying the fruits it needs.
 Its altitudinal range is between 2200 and 2600 m.

 Status

-The International Union for Conservation of Nature estimates that there are between 2,500 and 10,000 individuals scattered among fragmented populations and that the number of birds is decreasing.
+The International Union for Conservation of Nature estimates that there are between 4,800 and 14,000 mature individuals scattered among fragmented populations and that the number of birds is decreasing.
 The chief cause of the declining population is habitat loss, mostly from wildfires, but also from land clearance for agriculture and grazing, and from timber extraction and the collection of firewood.
 It tends not to survive in forest fragments, being reluctant to cross cleared areas.
 The birds are also hunted for their feathers which are used in ceremonies by the local villagers.
-For all these reasons, the IUCN has assessed their conservation status as being "endangered".
+However, new studies have suggested that the population is larger than previously believed, leading the IUCN to downlist the species from Endangered to Near Threatened in 2025.